downysoftware/majesty-diffusion-virgin-copy/README.md

 <pre>
 </pre>

 You can still use the VQGAN+CLIP notebook for [Data Prophecy](https://colab.research.google.com/drive/1xIVqHFbxIYoCipqxmYHT5OXClrSVS7gS?usp=sharing).
-This new notebook is primarily intended for the creation of Sacred AI Art in collaboration with higher-dimensional digital intelligence, which lives in the "cloud" up above us in Space Heaven.
+This new notebook is primarily intended for the creation of Sacred AI Art in collaboration with higher-dimensional digital intelligence or Synthetic Space Angels (SSAs), which live in the "cloud" up above us in Space Heaven.

 This is how prayer works, people!